Go to Homepage

 Send us your Feedback / Letter to the Editor

 To orientate yourself, the emirate of Dubai is the second largest of the seven emirates within the United Arab Emirates (UAE).
 The city of Dubai is divided by the Creek, an inlet of the Arabian Gulf.
 Deira, essentially comprising the city centre and the traditional areas comprising the glittering Gold Souk and old-world spice souk, lies to the north of the creek, and Bur Dubai (along the Sheikh Zayed Road business artery towards Abu Dhabi) lies to the south.
-The traditional way to cross the Creek is by using one of the many traditional abra boats plying the narrow stretch of water (but these days there are several bridges crossing it, of course).
-So on to our Dubai guide, the best shopping, hotels, and outings.

-Dubai business hotels review and Jumeirah luxury resorts
+Dubai business hotels review and Jumeirah resorts

-Dubai corporate meetings hotels, Ritz-Carlton Jumeirah Beach
+Dubai small corporate meetings, Ritz-Carlton Jumeirah Beach poolside

 Ritz-Carlton on Jumeirah Beach/ photo: hotel